Certified Residential Real Property Appraiser

 - Complete a cumulative total of two thousand five hundred (2,500) hours of experience satisfactory to the Board obtained in no fewer than 24 months AND

-- Hold an associates degree or 21 semester hours of AQB required course hours AND complete a cumulative total of 200 hours of appraiser specific education, 15 hours of which must be for Uniform Standards of Practice; AND
+- Hold a bachelor degree AND complete a cumulative total of 200 hours of appraiser specific education, 15 hours of which must be for Uniform Standards of Practice; AND

 - Pass the National Uniform Licensing and Certification Exam.